-A pioneer in food television and celebrity cooking is unquestionably Graham Kerr.
+A pioneer in the areas of food television and celebrity cooking was unquestionably Graham Kerr.
 The debonair, self-deprecating charmer of the 1960s and early 70s changed the face of TV cooking permanently.
-He is also a prolific author on cooking and food, with some 30 books to his credit.
+He was – is – also a prolific author on cooking and food, with some 30 books to his credit.

 Always dressed well whether casually or formally, his ever-present smile and non-stop quips kept the crowd rapt.
-It is a sign of his talent and appeal that a Briton who started his broadcasting career in remote New Zealand – at the edge of the developed world 60 years ago – became an international food celebrity.
+It is a sign of his talent and appeal that a Briton who started in broadcasting in remote New Zealand, at the edge of the developed world 60 years ago, became an international food celebrity.

-His award-winning Galloping Gourmet series was produced in Ottawa, Ontario from 1969-1971 after he came to notice as a pitchman on Australian TV.
-The shows launched Kerr’s enduring culinary fame.
-His late wife Trina, a former actress, was producer and this was a key part of his success.
+His award-winning Galloping Gourmet shows were produced in Ottawa, Ontario between 1969 and 1971, after he came to notice as a pitchman on Australian TV.
+These shows launched Kerr’s enduring culinary fame.
+His late wife Trina, a former actress, was the producer and a key part of his success.

-When the series ended they moved to California and Kerr was poised for a Julia Child-like ascendancy.
-Unfortunately, a bad car accident, and health issues for his wife set the family back for a while.
-Ultimately they took a new direction and became born-again Christian.
-Kerr continued in the food and nutrition field but focusing on healthy eating and abjuring the wine glass and racy jokes of old.
+When the series ended they moved to California, poised for a Julia Child-like ascendancy.
+Unfortunately, a bad car accident, and health issues for his wife set the family back for a time.
+Ultimately, they took a new direction in life and became born-again Christians.
+Kerr continued in the food and nutrition fields but focused on healthy eating, abjuring the wine glass and racy jokes of old.

 But it is the old Graham Kerr whom most will recall fondly.
-The Galloping Gourmet shows are so well-remembered that the Cooking Channel re-broadcast the series, as explained in this informative blogpost by Sarah Levine.
+The Galloping Gourmet series is so well-remembered the Cooking Channel has re-broadcast the shows, as explained in this blogpost by Sarah Levine.

-In this Galloping Gourmet clip from c.1970 you see him at the apogee of success.
-He bounds into the kitchen holding a glass of wine, a fixture of the shows although he drank little or nothing on air despite impressions given.
-In this performance he does a stand-up routine to rival that of a professional comedian.
+In this Galloping Gourmet clip, from c.1970, you see Kerr at the apogee of his success.
+He bounds into the kitchen holding a glass of wine, a fixture of the shows although he drank little or nothing on air, despite the impressions given.
+In this performance, he does a stand-up routine to rival a professional comedian.

-The show’s topic was recreating a beef and beer dish he encountered at a hotel in Clifton, England.
-Sample quip on the commemorative “Investiture Ale” used in the dish: “They can’t sell it so they use it for cooking”.
-His U.K. accent emulations were dead-on, a recondite talent from a North American standpoint that did nothing to slow his success.
+The topic was recreating a beef-and-beer dish he encountered at a hotel in Clifton, England.
+A sample quip, on the commemorative “Investiture Ale” used in the dish: “They can’t sell it so they use it for cooking”.
+His U.K. accent emulations were dead on, a recondite talent in North America that did nothing to impede his success.

-As far as I know one can’t view online, if any episodes survive, his original New Zealand TV show.
-It debuted in 1959 in black and white, called “Entertaining With Kerr”.
-But a dozen at least colour episodes of the Galloping Gourmet can be seen on youtube.
-They illustrate well a corner of Anglo-American culinary history.
+As far as I know, one can’t view online, survive, his original New Zealand shows.
+They debuted in 1959 in black and white, called “Entertaining With Kerr”.
+But a dozen at least colour episodes of the Galloping Gourmet can be seen on YouTube.
+They illustrate well a corner of Anglo-North American culinary history.

 Kerr wasn’t the first chef to appear on television.
 James Beard may have been the first, at least in North America, in 1946.
-I believe BBC television, around 1938, featured the very first televised cookery demonstration.
-And the Canadian chef and food writer Jehane Benoit, of whom I’ve written earlier, had appeared on CBC television by 1960.
+I believe BBC television, around 1938, featured the first televised cookery demonstration.
+And Canadian chef and food writer Jehane Benoit, of whom I’ve written earlier, had appeared on CBC TV by 1960.

-But Kerr was the best of all of them, in the estimation of many.
-As for Julia Child, he had experience in the culinary arts for years before becoming a household name, starting in a Sussex hotel owned by his family.
-He grew up in the business and his deft way with people must have come from the early years of always being “on”.
+But Kerr was the best of them, in the estimation of many.
+Like Julia Child he had experience in the culinary field for years before becoming a household name.
+He started in the Sussex hotel owned by his family.
+He grew up in the business and his deft way with people must have come from an early knack of always being “on”.

-He also served in a British Army catering unit (1950s), and after leaving hotel work performed catering duties in the Royal New Zealand Air Force.
-After fame arrived he would poke fun at himself for the military catering.
-Yet, the field is an interesting one that deserves greater attention from the culinary world and food scholars, while to be sure few would consider it the apotheosis of a military career!
+He had served in a British Army catering unit (1950s), and after leaving hotels, moved to NZ handling catering in the Royal New Zealand Air Force.
+After fame arrived he would poke fun at himself for a military career in catering.
+Yet, the field is an interesting one that deserves greater attention, in the culinary world and from food scholars, than it gets.

-Decades before Anthony Bourdain’s acclaimed food and travel series “Parts Unknown”, Graham Kerr was doing something similar.
-Indeed he devised the template since many Galloping Gourmet episodes were based in foreign locales and reputed dining spots, with camera crew in tow.
-Kerr recreated dishes he encountered in an Ottawa studio and regaled the audience with anecdotes.
+Decades before Anthony Bourdain’s acclaimed food series “Parts Unknown”, Graham Kerr was doing something similar.
+In fact he devised the template ask many Galloping Gourmet shows were filmed on location in foreign locales.
+Kerr recreated dishes encountered on tour in an Ottawa studio and regaled the audience with anecdotes.

-The Cooking Channel has placed online the recipe featured in the Clifton episode, you can read it here, rump of beef cooked in beer.
-To my mind it is English in character with some Continental influences.
-In the 60s and 70s “Continental” dining was influential, a standby of international hospitality.
-But the Clifton episode shows that Kerr had really returned home.*
+The Cooking Channel has online the recipe featured in the Clifton episode, you can read it here, a rump of beef cooked in beer.
+To my mind, it shows English and Continental influences.
+In the 1960s and ’70s “Continental” eating had cachet.
+It was a standby in many hotels and restaurants across the world.
+But the Clifton episode showed that Kerr had really come home.*

 Note re image: image above was sourced from the article of Ms. Sarah Levine linked in the text.
 All intellectual property therein is owned solely by its lawful owner, as applicable.
 Used here for educational and historical purposes.
 All feedback welcomed.